Should You Spend Your IRA or RRSP First? Cross-Border Explained

 Yes, U.S. citizens in Canada can face heavy penalties if they fail to properly report their Passive Foreign Investment Company (PFIC) holdings.
 It’s crucial to file correctly each year to avoid substantial fines.
 Consider seeking professional advice to ensure you meet all reporting requirements.
 Registered accounts are not subject to PFIC reporting, but any taxable accounts need to be managed in USD or individual Canadian securities to avoid the PFIC rules.

-What is the impact of expatriation from the U.S. on my IRA and what financial planning is required?
+What is the impact of expatriation from the U.S. on my IRA or what financial planning is required?

 Expatriating from the U.S. may affect your IRA in various ways, including changes in tax rates and withdrawal rules.
 It’s vital to create a financial plan considering the tax implications in both the U.S. and your new country of residence.
 Consulting with a financial planner experienced in expatriation issues can help you plan effectively and reduce tax liabilities.